1) Aim for 100,000 established plants per ha

 This then requires careful selection of effective products where the broad-leaved weed programme is delayed because of the need to observe intervals caused using certain products, such as graminicides.

 4) Be ready for Beet leaf miner (Pegomya hyoscyami)

-For the past two seasons, some sugar beet crops have come under intense pressure from leaf miner, the larvae of the Mangold fly.
-In 2015 activity was concentrated on a small area around The Wash, but last year the pest was found as far north as Yorkshire.
+In the past two recent seasons, some sugar beet crops have come under intense pressure from leaf miner, the larvae of the Mangold fly.
+In 2015 activity was concentrated on a small area around The Wash, but in 2016 the pest was found as far north as Yorkshire.
 A seed treatment of Poncho Beta is the first line of defence and gives protection for up to 12 weeks, the objective should be to get the young plant established while the seed treatment is still providing protection.